 When the old Lambton colliery ceased operation, the pit paddock with its offices and buildings lay idle for a decade.
-Then 75 years ago, in 1947, a new enterprise began on the site with the opening of Leonora Glass Industries, founded by three highly skilled Czechoslovakian glass workers.
+Then 75 years ago, in 1947, a new enterprise began on the site with the opening of Leonora Glass Industries, founded by David Marr and three highly skilled Czechoslovakian glass workers.

 Joseph and Henry Vecera and Josef Tvrdik came to Australia from Europe in 1934 to teach glass making at a Sydney factory.
 They later moved to Newcastle to work in the Electric Lamp Manufacturers Australia factory at Hamilton North.
-In 1946 the three men and their families became Australian citizens, and the following year set out to create their own glass making business.
-They rented a portion of the Lambton colliery and set up furnaces in the former colliery workshop.
+In 1946 the three men and their families became Australian citizens.
+The following year, along with David Marr (manager) and Alan Little (engineer), they set out to create their own glass making business, renting a portion of the Lambton colliery and setting up furnaces in the former colliery workshop.

 In August 1947 they registered their enterprise as “Leonora Glass Industries”, possibly inspired by the town of Lenora in the Czech Republic, just 30km from Josef Tvrdik’s birthplace, where a famous glassworks had operated since 1834.
 Manufacturing commenced the following month and by December 1948 the works employed 23 people including several young apprentices.
 At this time they were making 2000 lamp shades a week.
 In the following years they produced many items such as wine glasses, dishes, ash trays, and car headlight lenses.